 Developing new medications is a slow and painstaking process.
 The pace can be especially frustrating for people with Alzheimer's and their families who are waiting for new treatment options.

-To help accelerate discovery, the Coalition Against Major Diseases (CAMD), an alliance of pharmaceutical companies, nonprofit foundations and government advisers, have forged a first-of-its-kind partnership to share data from Alzheimer's clinical trials.
+To help accelerate discovery, the Coalition Against Major Diseases (CAMD), an alliance of pharmaceutical companies, nonprofit foundations and government advisers, has forged a first-of-its-kind partnership to share data from Alzheimer's clinical trials.

-Researchers anticipate that sharing these data from more than 4,000 study participants will speed development of more-effective therapies.
+The CAMD has also collaborated with the Clinical Data Interchange Standards Consortium (CDISC) to create data standards.
+Researchers anticipate that these data standards and the sharing of data from more than 6,500 study participants will speed development of more-effective therapies.